Calistoga, California: History

 Calistoga's economy was based on mining (silver and mercury) agriculture (grapes, prunes and walnuts) and tourism (the hot springs).
 One of the early visitors was Robert Louis Stevenson, who wrote the Silverado Squatters while honeymooning with his wife Fanny Vandegrift at a cabin near Silverado Mine on Mount Saint Helena.

 In 1920, Giuseppe Musante, a soda fountain and candy store owner in Calistoga, was drilling for a cold water well at the Railway Exchange when he tapped into a hot water source.
 In 1924 he set up a bottling line and began selling Calistoga Sparkling Mineral Water.
 The company became a major player in the bottled water business after Elwood Sprenger bought the small bottling plant in 1970 known today as Calistoga Water Company.

-Scenes from the movie Hot Rod 1979 were filmed in and around Calistoga.
-Scenes from the Disney movie Bedtime Stories starring Adam Sandler were filmed in Calistoga in June 2008.

 Calistoga was named a Distinctive Destination by the National Trust for Historic Preservation in 2001.

-In 2017, the Tubbs Fire, which killed at least 19 people, started off of Highway 128 and Bennett Lane in Calistoga.
+In 2017, the Tubbs Fire, which killed at least 19 people, started off Highway 128 and Bennett Lane in Calistoga.
 The fire led to the evacuation of almost the entire population of Calistoga.
-The 2017 Tubbs Fire took exactly the same path as the 1964 Hanley Fire.
+The 2017 Tubbs Fire took exactly the same path as the 1964 Hanly Fire.
 In 2020, the Glass Fire forced an evacuation of the city for the second time in four years.
+Since then, PG&E has several times pre-emptively cut electrical power to Calistoga in dangerous weather conditions to prevent its power lines from sparking a wildfire.
+In 2024, the utility funded the construction of the Calistoga Resiliency Center, a backup electricity generation facility (microgrid) equipped with six hydrogen fuel cells that will be able to provide power to the city for at least 48 hours.